-Vaisala actively maintains all five versions of the dataset in order to give our clients a better understanding of local resource variability.
-In different regions, one version may perform more accurately than another due to local factors, such as pollution or dust, which are better represented by a particular aerosol optical depth product, or the location may have some seasonal irradiance variations that are captured with higher precision by one clear sky model compared to another.
+Vaisala actively maintains all versions of the dataset in order to give our clients a better understanding of local resource variability.
+In different regions, one version may perform more accurately than another due to local factors, such as pollution or dust, which are better detected by a particular turbidity input, or the location may have some seasonal irradiance variations that are captured with higher precision by one clear sky model compared to another.
 If all the models show very similar results, there can be high confidence in the irradiance values.
 However, sites that show a spread of irradiance values are good candidates for including ground station data in the assessment.

-To give project developers higher confidence in our irradiance values and assessment results, Vaisala provides multiple datasets that use trusted underlying processing methodologies that allow clients to compare the results and find the one that best fits local conditions.
+To give project developers higher confidence in our irradiance values and assessment results, Vaisala provides multiple datasets that use trusted underlying processing methodologies to allow clients to compare the results and find the one that best fits local conditions.

 How should one choose the best dataset to use?
 The first step is to review the regional validation results contained in this paper and identify which model performs best in your region of interest.
 Please contact Vaisala for further details at the validation locations, so you can review results at sites closest to your project location.
 Secondly, if you have a ground station in the project area, compare the different data options for the concurrent period of time and evaluate which ones most closely match your ground data.
 Lastly, if you have no ground data to refer to, we don't recommend using the highest or the lowest time series record, but rather a version that is in the middle of the results and has good validation statistics in the region.
 The final consideration would be the technology employed.
-If a tracking photovoltaic or concentrating solar plant are under consideration, all other statistics being equal, we would suggest one of the REST2 based models because of the greater accuracy of the DNI irradiance component.
+If a tracking photovoltaic or concentrating solar plant are under consideration, all other statistics being equal, we would suggest one of the REST2 based models because of the increase in the accuracy of the DNI irradiance component.

-Validation of the Vaisala Global Solar Irradiance Dataset
+Validation of Vaisala 3TIER Services Global Irradiance Dataset

-An extensive validation of Vaisala's solar irradiance dataset was performed using observations from nearly 200 surface stations across the globe.
-In the study, Vaisala used stations from the World Climate Research Program and the Baseline Surface Radiation Network, national programs such as the Indian Meteorological Department and the Australian Bureau of Meteorology, the National Solar Radiation Database, and several other observational datasets.
-The various instruments used to measure GHI have different uncertainty estimates on an annual basis.
-The best equipment has uncertainty of less than 1% at a 95% confidence level, but most equipment deployed for solar project measurements is in the 1.5-2% range and some of the second class equipment deployed has closer to 4-6% uncertainty at the 95% confidence level.
+An extensive validation of Vaisala's satellite data was performed using observations from almost 200 surface stations across the globe.
+In the study, Vaisala used stations from the World Climate Research Program and the Baseline Surface Radiation Network, national programs from the Indian Meteorological Department, the Australian Bureau of Meteorology, the National Solar Radiation Database, and several other observational datasets.

+Equipment used to measure GHI have varying uncertainty estimates over an annual basis.
+The best equipment has uncertainty of less than 1% at a 95% confidence level, but most equipment deployed for solar project measurements is in the 1.5-2% range and some of the second class equipment deployed is closer to 4-6% uncertainty at the 95% confidence level.
 The World Climate Research Program estimates solar ground stations can have inaccuracies of 6-12% on the instantaneous irradiance values.
-Specialized high-quality research sites, such as those from the Baseline Surface Radiation Network, are possibly more accurate by a factor of two.7 These constraints make direct comparisons between solar radiation datasets difficult, but it is still possible to estimate the relative accuracy if the same reference observations are used.
-Vaisala did basic quality control of the data from each observation station, and anomalous stations from each network were removed from the comparisons.
-The statistics presented in the following sections were computed using only daytime irradiance values, which provide a better indication of the accuracy and value of the dataset for use in resource estimation.
+Specialized high-quality research sites, such as those from the Baseline Surface Radiation Network, are possibly more accurate by a factor of two.7

+These constraints make direct comparisons between solar radiation datasets difficult, but it is still possible to estimate the relative accuracy if the same reference observations are used.
+Vaisala did basic quality control of each observations station and anomalous stations from each network were removed from the results.
+The statistics presented in the following sections were computed using only daytime irradiance values, which provide a better indication of the accuracy and value of the dataset.